bjanderson/personal-finance-tracker/README.md

 # Personal Finance Tracker

+_Disclaimer: I am not a financial advisor, and this document/spreadsheet is not financial advice.
+For help with planning your finances please consult a professional financial advisor._

+---

 The secret to having good personal financial health is to simply keep track of where your money is, where it comes from, and where it goes to.
 This is a spreadsheet document designed to help you do just that.